rodrigoguimaraes/aurelia_gentella_alela_template/README.md

 7. Browse to [http://localhost:9000](http://localhost:9000) to see the app.
 You can make changes in the code found under `src` and the browser should auto-refresh itself as you save files.

 ### Note:
-Some pages uses sparklineJS, and unfortunately the repository don't have the distribution file, so you have to build it yourself..
+Some pages uses sparklineJS, and unfortunately the repository don't have the distribution file, so you have to build it yourself.

-To do that, first, you net to install uglify:
+To do that, first, you need to install uglify:

   ```shell
   npm install uglify